 There are multiple reasons as to why having a VPN is a smart idea in the modern connected world.

-The most fundamental reason is internet privacy: with the proliferation of internet enabled gadgetry in our lives, much of our online activity can be directly traced back to us unless steps are taken to keep it private.
-The biggest online identifier is a device’s IP address, which is frequently used by governments (as well as hackers) to trace a person’s physical location as well as gain access to privileged information.
+The most fundamental reason is internet privacy: with the proliferation of internet-enabled gadgetry in our lives, much of our online activity can be directly traced back to us unless steps are taken to keep it private.
+The most significant online identifier is a device’s IP address, which is frequently used by governments (as well as hackers) to trace a person’s physical location as well as gain access to privileged information.

-A VPN uses a technology known as ‘virtual tunneling’ to create a buffer zone between you and the rest of the internet.
-Basically, all your data is routed through another computer (server) to all websites that you access.
+A VPN uses a technology known as ‘virtual tunnelling’ to create a buffer zone between you and the rest of the internet.
+All your data is routed through another computer (server) to all websites that you access.
 As a result, anyone who is eavesdropping on your communication is only able to see the address of the server, and not your own personal computer’s.

-VPNs also secure the data stream through sophisticated encryption techniques which mean that even if someone is able to intercept portions of your online traffic, they will not be able to make any sense out of it.
+VPNs also secure the data stream through sophisticated encryption techniques which mean that even if someone can intercept portions of your online traffic, they will not be able to make any sense out of it.

-The safeguarding of online privacy has become especially crucial for Australians, since the recent meta-data capture legislations were passed by the government, requiring all ISPs to maintain logs about their customer’s activities online.
+The safeguarding of online privacy has become especially crucial for Australians, since the recent meta-data capture legislation was passed by the government, requiring all ISPs to maintain logs about their customer’s activities online.

 To access geo-restricted content

-For example, Netflix US can only be viewed in the United States – in order to view it in Australia, you can sign up for a VPN that has servers in US states.
+For example, Netflix US can only be viewed in the United States – to view it in Australia; you can sign up for a VPN that has servers in US states.

-When you log in to the VPN, simply select one of these servers to connect to: when you open your Netflix account next, your library will have automatically changed to the US version, giving you access to tons of quality content.
+When you log in to the VPN, select one of these servers to connect to when you open your Netflix account next, your library will have automatically changed to the US version, giving you access to tons of quality content.

 Factors on which VPNs should be judged

-The present VPN market is so full of products, that it requires careful evaluation of several features in order to separate the useful ones from the useless ones:
+The present VPN market is so full of products that it requires careful evaluation of several features to separate the useful ones from the useless ones:

 - Encryption standards: The primary purpose of a VPN is to mask your communication from the world – this is achieved through encryption.
-However, there are multiple encryption standards available right now, with only some of them being satisfactorily secure.
-You should look for a VPN that utilizes the L2TP/IPSec or OpenVPN standards for encrypting your data stream.
+However, there are many encryption standards available right now, with only some of them being satisfactorily secure.
+You should look for a VPN that utilises the L2TP/IPSec or OpenVPN standards for encrypting your data stream.

-Steer clear of those which use PP2P or vanilla L2TP, since these are weaker protocols that can be compromised by a determined snooper.
+Steer clear of those who use PP2P or vanilla L2TP, since these are weaker protocols that can be compromised by a determined snooper.

-As a general rule, look for a VPN that offers a bandwidth equivalent to the subscription you have with your ISP, so you can fully utilize your internet connection with the VPN active.
+As a general rule, look for a VPN that offers a bandwidth equivalent to the subscription you have with your ISP, so you can fully utilise your internet connection with the VPN active.

 - P2P Policy: Many of us use VPNs to discreetly download content over the P2P (torrent) protocol, which has become the subject of many legal actions over the past few years.
-However, since this consumers a lot of bandwidth, many VPN providers tend to throttle or completely restrict activity over this protocol.
+However, since these consume a lot of bandwidth, many VPN providers tend to throttle or completely restrict activity over this protocol.

-This best VPN for torrenting will have allow you to utilize this protocol as you would any other online protocol, with no caveats whatsoever.
+This best VPN for torrenting will have to allow you to utilise this protocol as you would any other online protocol, with no caveats whatsoever.